 Records of all safeguarding concerns will be kept by the Parish Safeguarding Officers.
 They will keep a record of the initial concern and all actions taken.
-The records will be securely held in the vestry office of All Saints Winterbourne Down, St James Iron Acton, St Michael's Winterbourne, St Peter's Frampton Cotterell, or at the Fromeside Benefice of Churches Administration Office, Winterbourne.
+The records will be securely held in a secure location, ideally in the vestry offices using a secure and fireproof storage box of All Saints Winterbourne Down, St James Iron Acton, St Michael's Winterbourne, St Peter's Frampton Cotterell, St Saviours Coalpit Heath; at the Fromeside Benefice of Churches Administration Office, Winterbourne, or other place agreed between the Rector and the Parish Safeguarding Officers.
 All those involved with any safeguarding concern must ensure that they provide to the Safeguarding Officer any records related to that case for secure storage.

-Records will be retained as per Church of England guidance 'Safeguarding Records: Joint Practice Guidance for the Church of England and the Methodist Church' 20154 (Available on the Diocese of Bristol website).
+Records will be retained as per Church of England guidance 'Safeguarding Records: Joint Practice Guidance for the Church of England and the Methodist Church' 2015.